wrkzcoin/wrkzcoin/external/zstd/programs/zstd.1.md

 with command line syntax similar to `gzip (1)` and `xz (1)`.
 It is based on the **LZ77** family, with further FSE & huff0 entropy stages.
-`zstd` offers highly configurable compression speed, with fast modes at > 200 MB/s per code, and strong modes nearing lzma compression ratios.
+`zstd` offers highly configurable compression speed, with fast modes at > 200 MB/s per core, and strong modes nearing lzma compression ratios.
 It also features a very fast decoder, with speeds > 500 MB/s per core.